Celebrating two years at Crucible with Ross Ackery, Digital Designer

 Credit: Chris Ashworth

-I had been working at an agency with a very niche set of clients, and after 7 years there I needed to work within new sectors and industries.
+I’d been working at an agency with a very niche set of clients, and after 7 years there I needed to work within new sectors and industries.
 I left to travel America/South America and when I came back I worked as a freelance Digital Designer for the first year.
 I was finally working with clients that interested me and with a lot of creative freedom but the projects were limited in size as I was just a one man band.
 Joining Crucible allowed me to work on larger projects and spend time working through user experience considerations with the team.

 Credit: Ross Ackery